Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 <!-- Provide details on when usage of this recipe is NOT recommended. -->
 This recipe is **not** recommended if the following conditions are true:

-- Azure Machine Learning workspace is required to be accessible from the public Internet
+- The AML workspace needs to be accessible from the public internet.
 - Customer wants to use their own BYO virtual network for the ML workspace

 ## Getting Started